 When budgeting, see to it that you set aside enough money for the necessities—food, medicine, school expenses, monthly bills, etc. Luxe items should be the last thing in the list.
 Avoid unnecessary expenses.

-Sometimes the unexpected happens—a health emergency, a roof that needs repair, etc. Make sure that you are covered for this by allotting a portion of the budget for emergency fund, which is 10 percent of your gross income.
-Purchase insurance plans that will take care of your future.
-FWD Life, for instance, has a product that combines insurance with investment.
+Sometimes, the unexpected happens—a health emergency, a roof that needs repair, etc. Make sure that you are covered for this by allotting a portion of the budget for emergency fund, which is usually 10% of your gross income.
+Don’t forget to purchase insurance plans that will protect you from future needs.
+FWD, for instance, has a product that combines insurance with investment .
+This means you’re not just financially protected, you can also potentially grow your money thru funds.

-Instead of keeping your money at home, go open a bank account.
-It is safer that way and it lessens the temptation to spend it since the money is out of reach.
+Instead of keeping your money at home or worse, spending it, go open a bank account.
+It is safer and it lessens the temptation to spend it since the money is out of reach.
 Besides, you can definitely use the money you will earn from the interest.

 Married couples should open a join savings account so they will both have access to the money in case of emergency.
 Some couples open two accounts, one with the emergency savings and the other with their family savings.
 Why two?
 The former can be withdrawn by either one.
 The latter needs both signatures for withdrawal.

 Aside from building an emergency fund and saving in a bank, explore other investment options that will make your money grow more.
-Opt for stocks, mutual funds, or variable life insurance, which is an insurance with an investment component.
-Check out https://www.fwd.com.ph/en/all-insurance-products/
+Opt for stocks, mutual funds, or VUL insurance, which is an insurance with an investment component.